Schematically, the abolitionist presents an argument like this:

-Suppose in her 1930 visit here our researcher from Mars had seen a change in law: the United States made it no longer illegal to make alcohol but made it a very serious crime to transport, warehouse, distribute, or sell it.
+Suppose during her visit our researcher from Mars had seen a change in law: the United States made it no longer illegal to make alcohol but made it a very serious crime to transport, warehouse, distribute, or sell it.
 The researcher would still find ample evidence to support her thesis that violence, deception, corruption, and related evils are intrinsic to the use of alcohol.
 She would still be wrong.

 A MODEL FOR A WAY OUT?

 Like all abolitionists, Dempsey is enamored of the Swedish Model.
 In Dempsey’s words, an exemplary abolitionist policy

 includes social-welfare policies that assist people in exiting and avoiding prostitution; public education campaigns to raise awareness of the harms experienced by prostituted people and to change social norms that support sex trafficking and prostitution; and criminal law reforms that penalize trafficking, pimping, and the purchase of sex, while decriminalizing the sale of sex.